ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 to a custom positioned element via the `dock` attribute.

-If this attribute is present and the video is playing manually, the video will be "docked" and fixed to a corner when the user scrolls out of the video component's visual area.
+If this attribute is present and the video is playing manually, the video will be "docked" and fixed to a corner or a custom position when the user scrolls out of the video component's visual area.
+If the user scrolls back, the video reverts to its original static position.

 - The video can be docked to a default corner or to a custom fixed position.
 - The video can be dragged and repositioned by the user on a different corner.
 - Multiple videos on the same page can be docked.

-### Support
+### <a id="support"></a> Support

 This extension is used in conjunction with a [supported video player](../../spec/amp-video-interface.md).
 Currently, the supported players are: